matheusroleal/matheusroleal/README.md

 ## 👨‍💻 About me

-- 💼 Site Reliability Engineer at [Eventbrite](https://www.eventbritecareers.com/)
+- 💼 Senior Site Reliability Engineer at Oracle

 - 📈 Master of Science in Computer Networks and Distributed Systems at [Pontifícia Universidade Católica do Rio de Janeiro](https://www.timeshighereducation.com/world-university-rankings/pontifical-catholic-university-rio-de-janeiro-puc-rio)